Shed Seven: Beginning of the end

 In 2003, Shed Seven found a new home at Taste Media, and soon returned to the charts with the single, "Why Can't I Be You?", released on 5 May and peaking at number 23.
 The song proved to be their first and last single release for the label, as the band lost patience with Taste's refusal to release their fully recorded would-be fifth studio album, slated for release in September 2003.
 With Taste demanding another big hit before they were willing to release a new Shed Seven album, the ready and complete LP was held back indefinitely.
 As a consequence, the band announced their imminent split via a statement issued through the official Shed Seven website on 23 November 2003, explaining that their then-current UK tour—which took place between November and December 2003—would become the group's "farewell tour":

 Although we feel that certain aspects of the music industry have put a strain on the recording side of things in recent years, the one thing that has remained consistent throughout has been the band's love of performing live and the ability to please the fans by giving 100% every time.
 This is exactly what we plan to do at these last remaining shows, making a special effort to play what people want to hear.
 It will be a celebration, a retrospective, a Shed Seven tour to remember.

 The final tour was a sell-out success, with the last gig played on 20 December 2003 at the Barbican Centre, in their hometown of York.
 One further album release did, however, come of their time at Taste: their only official live album, Where Have You Been Tonight?
 Live.
 Recorded at various destinations on tour in December 2002, the album was released in May 2003, six months before the band's farewell tour began.
 Despite gaining a loyal and ever-growing following of fans—sometimes referred to as "Shed Heads"—the band failed to receive universal positive press attention in the UK; NME never featured Shed Seven on its cover, whilst the now defunct Melody Maker did so once.

-Post split
+Post-split

 Album releases

 An alternative hits album, The Collection, which in large part featured album tracks and B-sides, surfaced in 2004.
 In 2005, after many requests from fans, the band eventually released an official post-split album, One Hand Clapping.
-The 'new' material, which would have comprised the band's fifth studio album, featured unreleased demos of songs that were submitted to, and refused by, Taste Media in 2003.
+The 'new' material, which would have been the band's fifth studio album, featured unreleased demos of songs that were submitted to, and refused by, Taste Media in 2003.
 The album was initially released in a strictly limited run of 1,000 copies, although a Japanese version of the album, complete with four extra acoustic tracks, enhanced sleeve notes and complete lyrics, was released in June 2006.